pyokosmeme/FGtoAshes/PMC.md

 its a toy model. not literal. a spherical cow in vacuum, but as the forces of alienation have accelerated, we are all looking a lot more oblate, isolated, and without air. so its also literal.

-it is shorhand for, and "now it is our turn to study statistical mechanics" and "we live in a society" and "explain what large language models are right now, and dont dumb it down or i will fucking kill you"
+it is shorhand for "and now it is our turn to study statistical mechanics" and "we live in a society" and "explain what large language models are right now, and dont dumb it down or i will fucking kill you." but its also not those things

-but why, and what?
+what? why? and furthermore, what?

 this is not an explainer for dummies, because there are no dummies and nothing will be explained here. this is a spinglass-core manifesto.